 Furthermore, there are food stalls, rides, and attractions to entertain a 13-year-old at Philadelphia Zoo further.
 So, go and book your ticket here.
 In addition, you can visit the Philadelphia Zoo at 3400 W. Girard Avenue every day from 9.30 a.m. – 5 p.m.
 To go there, we highly recommend you to purchase tickets in advance.

 2. Have fun at Franklin Square (view map)

 One of the oldest parks in Philadelphia, Franklin Square, has everything for your amusement.
 A laid-back space or mini-golf area for parents and accessible year-round playgrounds.
 These are one of the things to do in Philadelphia with a 13-year-old.

-Franklin Square is located at 200 North 6th Street.
+Moreover, Franklin Square is located at 200 North 6th Street.
 While the entrance to the park is free, the rides are pay-as-you-go.
 You can click on this link for more detailed information on the ticket price, hours of operation, and requirements for the attractions.

 3. Learn how to create a better place in Nature at The Academy of Natural Sciences of Drexel University (view map)

 Visitors to The Academy of Natural Sciences of Drexel University are encouraged to make a beneficial impact.
-Give your 13-year-old nature enthusiasts the perfect opportunity by visiting this museum.
+Give your 13-year-old nature enthusiasts the perfect opportunity by visiting this museum!

 Visit the museum at 1900 Benjamin Franklin Parkway.
 They are open from Wednesday through Sunday, 10 a.m. to 5 p.m.
 If you wish to book the ticket online, you can go to their page.
-Check their website to see what exhibits are open and what is closed.
+Check their website to see what exhibits are open and what are closed.